broadinstitute/pooled-cell-painting-profiling-recipe/0.preprocess-sites/README.md

 ## Step 4 - Image and Segmentation Quality Control

 This step outputs a series of QC metrics pertaining to the actual image acquisition and image segmentation quality.
 The QC metrics are visualized by site across wells per experiment.
+It also outputs lists of sites that trigger QC flags for confluence, image saturation, and image alignment.